skip to main |

 Meanwhile, inside the crater, another kind of growth is going on.
 The mountain itself is healing.
 At a rate that has been described as the equivalent of a dump-truck full every few seconds, a dome of ash and lava grows.
 Most of the time a plume of smoke and steam is visible over the mountain; more noticeable during cooler weather when the steam condenses as it rises.
 Given enough time, even the mountain will eventually return to a conical shape, leaving little surface evidence of that cataclysmic event.

-For an up-close and personal look at the mountain, check out this recent Gigapan.
+For an up-close and personal look at the mountain, check out this Gigapan.

 July 22, 2008